The

 than enough geographic features in Oregon were named for

-this Snake Indian.
+this well-known Native American.
 We have the town of Paulina, Paulina

 Mountians, Paulina Peak, Paulina Marsh, Paulina Creek,